CarlieHamilton/KidsWorld/README.md

 ### 5) Identify and describe the software to be used in your App.

+The different softwares used in our website are:

 * Ruby - A dynamic, open source programming language.
 It has an elegant syntax that is easy to read and write.
 It supports multiple programming paradigms, including procedural, object-oriented, and functional programming.
 Our website is created on the Ruby on Rails MVC framework which is an architectural pattern that separates an application into three main logical components: the model, the view,and the controller.
 The model and the controller components of our website are programmed in the Ruby language.